dougbutner/xpr-ai-nft-mint/README.md

 # MintMe Project

 ## Overview
-MintMe is a decentralized application built on XRP Network, consisting of smart contracts and a web interface.
+MintMe is a decentralized application built on XPR Network, consisting of smart contracts and a web interface.

 ## Project Structure
 - `/contract/xpr-ai-nft-mint` - Smart contract implementation